dennismolund/WhenTheFireFades/README.md

 - **TeamProposalMember** & **TeamProposalVote** – Which seats were selected and how each player voted on the team.
 - **MissionVote** – Secret votes cast by mission participants indicating gather wood or sabotage.

-Refer to the `Models/` folder for the exact property sets and data annotations that govern persistence rules.
+Refer to the `Domain/Entities/` folder for the exact property sets and data annotations that govern persistence rules.
+Entity Framework Core configuration and migrations live under `Infrastructure/Persistence/`.

 ## Client experience
 - The landing page (`Views/Home/Index.cshtml`) presents options to create a game or join via code, showing the player nickname stored in session.